v8/v8.dev/src/blog/4gb-wasm-memory.md

 Emscripten knows at compile time whether you may use 2GB or more memory (depending on the flags you use; see later for details).
 If your flags make 2GB+ addresses possible then the compiler will automatically rewrite all memory accesses to use `>>>` instead of `>>`, which includes not just `HEAP32` etc. accesses as in the examples above but also operations like `.subarray()` and `.copyWithin()`.
 In other words, the compiler will switch to use unsigned pointers instead of signed ones.

 This transformation increases code size a little bit - one extra character in each shift - which is why we don’t do it if you aren’t using 2GB+ addresses.
-While the difference is typically less than 1%, it’s just unnecessary, and easy to avoid - and lots of small optimizations add up!.
+While the difference is typically less than 1%, it’s just unnecessary, and easy to avoid - and lots of small optimizations add up!

 Other rare issues can arise in JavaScript support code.
 While normal memory accesses are handled automatically as described earlier, doing something like manually comparing a signed pointer to an unsigned one will (on address 2GB and above) return false.
 To find such issues we’ve audited Emscripten’s JavaScript and also run the test suite in a special mode where everything is placed at address 2GB or higher.
 (Note that if you write your own JavaScript support code you may have things to fix there as well, if you do manual things with pointers aside from normal memory accesses.)